neetitechhub/SQL-Merge-Cursor-Trigger-Dynamic-Query/README.md

 5. Concurrency Issues: Locking-> Cursors can hold locks on rows for extended periods, which may lead to blocking and deadlocking issues, affecting the performance and concurrency of the database.
 6. Scalability: Not Scalable -> As the size of the data increases, cursor-based operations become less efficient and scalable.
 Set-based operations are generally more scalable for large datasets.
 7. Maintenance: Difficult to Debug-> Debugging cursor-based operations can be more challenging compared to set-based operations due to the complexity of the code and the need to track the cursor state.

+**DYNAMIC QUERY**

+Dynamic SQL allows you to construct and execute SQL statements dynamically at runtime.
+This can be particularly useful when you need to build SQL queries based on variable inputs or conditions.
+However, it's important to be aware of the security risks, such as SQL injection, and take appropriate precautions.

+Use Case : Suppose we have a table Employees, and we want to build a query that can filter results based on optional parameters for Department and Salary.

+**Security Considerations**
+Parameterization: Always use parameterized queries (sp_executesql) to prevent SQL injection.
+Validation: Validate and sanitize input parameters before using them in the query.